MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 11. On the **Configuration complete** page, note the message indicating the current sign on method for Azure AD is PTA.
 Select **Exit**.
 Pass-Through Authentication has now been enabled.

-12. To verify that Pass-Through Authentication is successfully enabled, select a new tab in your Edge browser and enter the following URL in the address bar: **https://aad.portal.azure.com**
+12. To verify that Pass-Through Authentication is successfully enabled, select a new tab in your Edge browser and enter the following URL in the address bar: **https://entra.microsoft.com**

-13. This opens the **Azure Active Directory admin center**.
-In the left-hand navigation pane, select **Azure Active Directory**.
+13. This opens the **Microsoft Entra admin center**.
+In the left-hand navigation pane, click on **Show more** in order to select **Azure AD Connect** under**Hybrid Management**.

-14. On the **Azure Active Directory admin center** page, in the left-hand navigation pane, select **All services**.

-15. On the **All services** page, four groups are displayed - General, Identity, Security, and Hybrid + multicloud.
-Under the **Identity** group, select **Azure Active Directory**.

-16. On the **Adatum Corporation | Overview** page, note how the window is divided into three parts - the navigation pane on the left, the middle navigation pane (which provides navigation options for this page), and the larger detail pane on the right.
-This design format is used on many of the Azure AD screens. <br/>

-	In the middle navigation pane under the **Manage** section, select **Azure AD Connect**.

 17. On the **AAD Connect | Get started** page, in the middle navigation pane, select **Connect Sync**.